 - You will be asked to submit two letters of musical recommendation from music directors and teachers.
 Your references will be contacted once you have submitted your application.
-If they would like to mail or submit an online fore before you have submitted your application, please have them contact our scholarship committee.
-We must receive a completed online reference form or written recommendation by Wednesday, Dec.
-18.
+If they would like to mail or submit an online form before you have submitted your application, please have them contact our scholarship committee.

-Submit all application materials electronically by Dec.
-16, 2013 through the online form.
-If you are not able to complete the online application, you may request a printed copy of the application and send your materials to to following address, postmarked by Dec.
-16, 2013:
+Submit all application materials electronically, through the online form.
+If you are not able to complete the online application, you may request a printed copy of the application and send your materials to the following address:

 Moorhead MN 56562